Dosugamea/CFS/README.md

 # Custom Festival Server

-Try out our public server at `www.plserver.xyz`
+Try out our public server at `prod.customfe.su`

 **REQUIRE LLSIF Japanese 5.0.2 Client, with public key modified** (No we will never provide or tell how to make one).